quoll/donatello/README.md

 been included, there is no attempt to convert URIs/URLs into a QName format.

 ## TODO
+Immediate plans:
 - Passing maps in the subject or object position should result in a blank node with predicate/object pairs.
 - Passing sequential values in the subject or object positions should create a `rdf:List`.
 - Create limits for the above (possibly based on string width, but probably just use a max count per line).

+Future ideas:
+- Scanning URIs/URLs for known namespaces and converting to QNames.
+- Defining a protocol/interface for blank nodes to be emitted.

 ## License